This post may contain affiliate sales links. Please see my full disclosure policy for details

 Measuring your flour with a food scale is the best way to ensure accuracy.
 For that reason, it’s definitely my preferred method.
 Since a scale measures the weight of the flour rather than the amount of space it takes up, it makes for much more precision.
 This is called measuring flour by weight.

 Measure Your Cup: Before you actually measure any flour, you’ll want to determine the weight of your measuring cup.
-Once you know how much it weighs, you can subtract that number from the weight that you get when the flour is inside of the cup.
+Once you know how much it weighs, you can subtract that number from the weight that you get when the flour is inside the cup.
 This is called “taring”.

 Prep the Flour: Before you scoop your measuring cup into the flour, fluff it up a few times to make sure it’s not too compact.